 Does that mean that you should also do the same?
 Well, there is no harm in that, but only after understanding the product features.
 Because my and your requirements, risk profile, Investment behavior are different and thus Superannuation fund may suit you, even if it was not to me.

-Let’s first understand what a superannuation benefit is and how it works in Indian scenario
+Let’s first understand what a superannuation benefit is and how it works in the Indian scenario

 What is Superannuation fund benefit in India?

-The word superannuation is normally used as a synonym to Retirement.
-Superannuation benefit is a Retirement benefit provided by the employer to their employees.
+The word superannuation is normally used as a synonym for Retirement.
+A Superannuation benefit is a Retirement benefit provided by the employer to their employees.

 In simple terms Superannuation benefit is the pension plan bought by the employer for its employees.
 Employer contributes a certain amount to a Group Superannuation policy, managed in house in a Trust or bought from some insurance company for this purpose and at the time of Retirement, the employee starts getting pension depending on the plan variant which employer has opted for at the time of contribution, and also the option that employee may have to exercise at the time of Retirement.
 (Also Read: How to manage the post retirement income flow – bucketing strategy)

 Superannuation benefit comes in 2 variants, where the employer decides as to what it wants employees to receive a pension as.
 It may be a defined benefit plan or a defined contribution plan.

 In the case of defined benefit, a formula is worked out generally based on the last salary drawn by the employee, which results in a fixed amount which employee keeps on getting every month as pension/annuity, this amount may or may not keep increasing with Inflation.

 The second variant of superannuation scheme, which most of the employers opt for is the defined contribution plan.
 In this case Maximum of 15% of basic salary is contributed by the employer into the superannuation fund.
 Employees also have the option to contribute voluntarily to this fund.
 At the time of retirement whatever the corpus of the fund, that can be used to start with the pension/annuity amount.